-It was proposed to the studio FCC architecture, the interior renovation of an existing Catholic church in Felgueiras, Portugal.
+The studio was tasked with the interior renovation of an existing Catholic church.

-“It was sculpted a space inside the existing building, such as a capsule that turns off from the outside world … that makes us look beyond what we see, that causes us to stop and feel”
+“A space was sculpted inside the existing building, like a capsule detached from the outside world… one that makes us look beyond what we see, that prompts us to pause and feel.”

-The old church, built by the hands of the people for more than 30 years ago has been recovered, making it more functional, modern and wide, improving the acoustics and the comfort of space.
-It was intended to build a new church within the old.
+The old church, built by the hands of the people over 30 years ago, has been renovated to become more functional, modern, and spacious, enhancing acoustics and comfort.
+The intention was to build a new church within the old one.

-The church holds 500 people in a single body.
-The first drawing outline is engraved on the door and portrays “the mountain as a place of the manifestation of God”, and this sentence also summarizes the whole project and is reflected to the cuts and shapes that define the intervention.
-The inside of the church alludes to the mountains, present in the Bible as meeting places with the divine.
+The church has a capacity for 500 people in a single body.
+The initial sketch of the design is engraved on the door, depicting “the mountain as a place of God’s manifestation,” and this phrase encapsulates the entire project, evident in the cuts and profiles defining the intervention.
+The church’s interior evokes mountains, present in the Bible as places of encounter with the divine.

-The form was developed to take shape and life, responding to the challenge of a vital structure of an organism.
-A kind of building, or form, which takes shelter within the existing building.
+The form developed as it gained shape and life, meeting the challenge of a vital structure, an organism.
+A kind of building or form that shelters within the existing structure.

-The entire construction was developed in plasterboard, which rests on a base in estremoz marble, coating with stone, the lower level of the walls, appearing in a symmetric form.
+The entire construction is made of plasterboard, supported by a base in Estremoz marble, thus covering the stone, the lower level of the walls, presented in a book-like format.

-The altar, the baptismal font, and the cross of Christ, were made by the sculptor Paulo Neves, who carved fingerprints in the pieces, giving a mystical identity to the space, the same way that invites reflection and meditation by reference to the spirals, which are always present in his work.
+The altar, baptismal font, and Christ’s cross were crafted by sculptor Paulo Neves, who engraved fingerprints on the pieces, giving a mystical identity to the space.
+They also invite reflection and meditation through the reference to spirals, a constant presence in Neves’ work.